AkahDivine/modern-data-warehouse-postgres/docs/data_catalog.md

 - Dimension tables store descriptive attributes (who, what, where).
 - Fact tables store measurable business events (how much, how many).

-This layer is designed for reporting, dashboards, and business intelligence use cases.
+This layer is designed for reporting, dashboards, and business intelligence use cases */

 ### **1. gold.dim_customers**